Gingerola

 DefinitionThis section has been translated automatically.

-Group naturally occurring phenylpropane derivatives, prominent pungent drugs that occur in Zingiber officinale (the official ginger plant) Gingerols are phenylalcones and phenylalkalones, volatile pungent drugs that are secondary plant compounds and give the ginger root its special taste.
+Group of naturally occurring phenylpropane derivatives, distinctive pungent drugs that occur in Zingiber officinale (the officinal ginger plant).
+Gingerols are phenylalkones and phenylalkalones, volatile pungent drugs that belong to the secondary plant substances and give ginger root its special flavor.
 They differ in the length of their side chains.

 EffectsThis section has been translated automatically.